Kesavan-Hex/havoc-wiki/pages/how-tos/translate.md

 ## I have translated a lot, how do I get these to my device now?

 There is (or should be) at least one proofreader for each language (you can apply, if not).
 Proofreaders will look through the strings and validate those which they think are fitting the context and are of a high-enough quality.
 In the event that you do not see an active review or acceptance of your (or alternative) suggestions, you can contact one of the proofreaders via the sidebar on the right.
 To do so, simply type "@" followed by the name and then add the message (e.g. "@NameHere: Please look through my translations on this file").
-After the validation of the strings, they will be merged into the next official monthly release of PixelExperience.
+After the validation of the strings, they will be merged into the next official monthly release of Havoc-OS.

 ## Correcting wrong strings